 Keep the good of SAIKAT in mind in discharging their duties.

-Work together as a team and assist each other in order to efficiently carry out the work of SAIKAT.
+Work together as a team and assist each other to efficiently carry out the work of SAIKAT.

 It is incumbent upon all EC members to familiarize themselves with Robert’s Rules of Order so the business of the Committee can be conducted efficiently and democratically.